mariuzka/pop2net/docs/api/utils.rst

 Utils
 =====

-This is an overview over various different utility functions provided by popy.
+This is an overview over various different utility functions provided by pop2net.

-.. automodule:: popy.utils
+.. automodule:: pop2net.utils
     :members: